-The aim of the paper is give a analogue of Caldero-Chapoton's formula [CC] (or Palu's character [Pa1]) for cluster tubes.
-Fix a maximal rigid object $T$ in $\C_n$ with the matrix $A_T$ associated with $T$ being a skew-symmetrizable matrix of type $C_{n-1}$.
-For any indecomposable rigid object $M$ in $\C_n$, with respect to $T$, we define an analogue of the Caldero-Chapoton's formula $X_M$ defined for cluster categories in [CC], see also [Pa1].
-We prove that the formula $X_M$ satisfies mutation formula: i.e. if $M$ and $M^*$ are indecomposable rigid objects such that $M\oplus N$ and $M^*\oplus N$ are maximal rigid objects in $\C_n$, then $X_M\cdot X_{M^*}=X_E+X_E'$ where $E, E'$ are the middles of the exchange triangles: $M\rightarrow E\rightarrow M^*\rightarrow M[1]$, $M^*\rightarrow E'\rightarrow M\rightarrow M^*[1]$.
-We note here that the dimension of Ext$^1(M,M^*)$ maybe $2$ (compare to the cases considered before in [CC],[Pa1],[FK],[Pla1-2], the $k-$dimension of Ext$^1(M,M^*)$ is always one).
+The aim of the paper is to study the cluster algebras arising from cluster tubes.
+This is the first attempt to the well-known question how to define cluster characters with respect to a maximal rigid object in a $2-$Calabi-Yau triangulated category, in which maximal rigid objects may have loops (compare to \cite{Pla1,Pla2}).
+We give an analogue of Caldero-Chapoton's formula \cite{CC} (or Palu's character \cite{Pa1}) for cluster tubes.
+Fix a certain basic maximal rigid object $T$ in the cluster tube $\C_n (n>1)$. $A_T$ denotes the skew-symmetrizable matrix associated with $T$, which is of type $C_{n-1}$ \cite{BMV} (please see the precise meaning in Section \ref{Sec:Pre}).
+For any indecomposable rigid object $M$ in $\C_n$, with respect to $T$, we define a Laurent polynomial $X_M$.
+We prove that the formula $X_M$ satisfies the mutation formula for cluster variables: i.e. if $M$ and $M^*$ are indecomposable rigid objects such that $M\oplus N$ and $M^*\oplus N$, for some rigid object $N$, are maximal rigid objects in $\C_n$, then $X_M\cdot X_{M^*}=X_E+X_E'$ where $E, E'$ are the middles of the exchange triangles: $M\rightarrow E\rightarrow M^*\rightarrow M[1]$, $M^*\rightarrow E'\rightarrow M\rightarrow M^*[1]$.
+We note here that the dimension of Ext$^1(M,M^*)$ can be $2$ (compare to the cases considered before in \cite{CC,FK,Pa1,Pla1,Pla2}, where the $k-$dimension of Ext$^1(M,M^*)$ is always one).